MwithHeart/writetech-accelerator-portfolio-mariam/docs/api-documentation/intro.md

 ---
 # Chimoney API documentation project
 This project documents key parts of the Chimoney REST API including:
-    - A Getting started section.
+    - A getting started section.
-    - Endpoints written in markowm
+    - Endpoints written in markown
     - Endpoint rendered using Redocly.